ossf/tac/process/due-diligence-guidelines.md

 * What is the release model?
 Versioning scheme?
 Evidence of stability or otherwise of past stable released versions?
 * What is the CI/CD status?
 Do explicit code coverage metrics exist?
 If not, what is the subjective adequacy of automated testing?
   Do different levels of tests exist (e.g. unit, integration, interface, end-to-end), or is there only partial coverage in this regard?
 Why?
 * What licensing restrictions apply?
-Again, CNCF staff will handle the full legal due diligence.
+Again, OpenSSF staff will handle the full legal due diligence.
 * What are the recommended operational models?
 Specifically, how is it operated in a cloud native environment, such as on Kubernetes?

 #### Project

-The key high-level questions that the voting TOC members will be looking to have answered are (from the [graduation criteria](https://github.com/cncf/toc/blob/main/process/graduation_criteria.adoc)):
+The key high-level questions that the voting TAC members will be looking to have answered are (from the [graduation criteria](https://github.com/ossf/tac/blob/main/process/graduation_criteria.adoc)):

 * Do we believe this is a growing, thriving project with committed contributors?
-* Is it aligned with CNCF's values and mission?
+* Is it aligned with OpenSSF's values and mission?
 * Do we believe it could eventually meet the graduation criteria?
 * Should it start at the sandbox level or incubation level?